dbfit/dbfit/CONTRIBUTING.md

 7. If you want to provision Informix database - download the setup package as described in 1st bullet of [Informix file](INFORMIX.md).

+7. If you want to provision Sybase IQ database - download the setup package as described in 1st bullet of [Sybase IQ file](SYBASEIQ.md).

-8. Run every subsequent command from the `test_vm` folder:
+9. Run every subsequent command from the `test_vm` folder:

         cd test_vm

-9. Provision and start the vagrant VM:
+10. Provision and start the vagrant VM:

         vagrant up